MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

 It remains to show that also the insertion algorithm maintains the deletion invariant.
 Of course, we already have shown that it even maintains a stricter invariant.
 However, if we arbitrarily mix insertions and deletions, we can no longer guarantee that the strong invariant is satisfied before a call to the insertion algorithm.

-\begin{lem} Algorithm~\ref{alg:insert} maintains the deletion invariant. \end{lem} \begin{proof} Here we observe, that an insertion into $\Psi_v$, where $v$ is a yellow node, increases the number of nodes in $\Psi_v$ by one, but cannot change the height of $\Psi_v$.
-As $v$ is yellow we are sure that the insertion algorithm will perform a height decreasing rotation somewhere on $\lp(w)$ in the case that the insertion was on $\lp(v)$.
-And obviously $\Psi_v$ will gain an additional node.
-As the deletion invariant did hold before the insertion, we know that before the insertion we have
+\begin{lem} Algorithm~\ref{alg:insert} maintains the deletion invariant. \end{lem} \begin{proof} We first observe, that an insertion into $\Psi_v$, where $v$ is a yellow node, increases the number of nodes in $\Psi_v$ by one, but cannot change the height of $\Psi_v$: If the insertion is not on $\lp(v)$, the height cannot increase.
+Otherwise, if the insertion is on $\lp(v)$, the node $v$ will be yellow or red.
+Therefore, by lemmas~\ref{lem:noinvariant-unbalanced-path},~\ref{lem:noinvariant-rotation}, and~\ref{lem:noinvariant-hr} we can conclude that---possibly after doing some height preserving operations---a height reducing rotation is possible on $\lp(v)$ and thus the insertion algorithm will perform a height reducing rotation somewhere on $\lp(v)$.